Sitemap

 with Daniel Herrera-Araujo and Stephanie Monjon

-■ Designing Markets for Reliability with Incomplete Information
+■ Peak Load Pricing Theory with Incomplete Information

 Abstract

-This paper examines the challenges of allocating a good subject to capacity constraints when considering consumer preferences and investment decisions.
+This paper examines the challenges of allocating a good subject to capacity constraints such as electricity when considering consumer preferences and investment decisions.
 A theoretical framework is developed where a market designer sequentially chooses a level of investment and proposes an allocation mechanism to consumers followed by a consumption stage.
 The market designer uses the allocation to maximize consumer surplus and finance the investment cost.
-He faces heterogeneous consumers who have private information about their demand level and belong to a publicly observed category.
-We show that the lack of complete information about consumer utility and constraints on the implementable mechanism leads to specific relations between the optimal allocation mechanism and the level of investment.
-Namely, we find that the optimal allocation implies discriminating consumers based on their types and that discrimination depends on the level of investment considered.
-It has significant welfare and distributive implications - an optimal pricing mechanism can minimize the investment cost and lead to a higher aggregate consumer surplus depending on the environment.
-However, it is not always a Pareto improvement for every consumer.
-We first study the benchmark case with complete information.
-We then analyze the current second-best situation, in which the market designer cannot obtain information about consumers and must choose fixed prices ex-ante.
-In the third step, we describe the optimal theoretical second-best allocation mechanism that considers the incentive and individual rationality constraints and the investment decisions.
+He faces heterogeneous consumers who have private information about their demand level and belong to a publicly observed category, allowing the market designer to distinguish groups of consumers such as households or industries.
+We show that the optimal allocation implies discriminating against consumers based on their types and categories and that the relative discrimination depends on the level of investment considered.
+It has significant welfare and distributive implications - an optimal pricing mechanism can minimize the investment cost and lead to a higher aggregate consumer surplus.
+However, it is not always a Pareto improvement for every consumer, especially for smaller ones.
+We describe two main environments - the current second-best situation, in which the market designer cannot obtain information about consumers and must choose fixed prices ex-ante, and the optimal theoretical second-best allocation mechanism that considers the incentive and individual rationality constraints and the investment decisions.

 ■ Literature Review CrM